mensetian/Global-Sign-Traslator-AI/ESTIMACION_DE_CUOTA.md

-# Quota & Cost Estimation: Global Sign Translator (Flash Edition)
+# Quota & Cost Estimation: Global Sign Translator (Gemini 3 Edition)

-This document details resource consumption using the **`gemini-2.5-flash`** model with the optimized "Continuous Flow" architecture.
+This document details resource consumption using the **`gemini-3-flash-preview`** model with the optimized "Continuous Flow" architecture.

-> **CURRENT STATUS:** High-efficiency configuration.
-Maximum possible precision at the lowest cost.

 ---